 - in order that velocity provides forecasts of the project’s end date, it is necessary that all of the user stories making up the project be estimated in a consistent manner; this can be achieved in one of two main ways:

 - estimate the entire set of user stories before the project starts, or early on, such as in the first few iterations;

 - use relative estimation to ensure that estimates made later on are consistent with the ones made at the start of the project

 “Velocity” may be one of the best illustrations that concepts in Agile discourse do not appear full-blown but are worked out over a period of time.
-Early texts (such as “Planning Extreme Programming”) were generally favorable to measuring “individual velocity”, a practice which fell into disrepute over the next few years.
+Early texts (such as “Planning Extreme Programming”) were generally favorable to measuring “individual velocity”, a practice that fell into disrepute over the next few years.
 “Story points” became the most widespread unit of estimation, displacing “ideal weeks”.
-These changes, hashed out over mailing lists, Usenet and other fora, are sometimes difficult to pinpoint in time, and only clear in retrospect.
+These changes, hashed out over mailing lists, Usenet, and other fora, are sometimes difficult to pinpoint in time, and only clear in retrospect.